-- 1 Approval of strategic plan, with annual updates, an annual operational plan and budget, and related corporate performance measures. - 2 Reviewing the progress and performance of the Company in meeting these plans and corporate objectives. - 3 In conjunction with management, taking account of changes in the business environment, their potential impact on the Company's strategies and operating environment and responding to these changes where necessary. - 4 Approving key company policies and working with management in establishing policies for strengthening the performance of the Company including ensuring that Management is proactively seeking to build the business through areas such as innovation, initiative, technology, new products and the development of its business capital. - 5 Ensuring that the Company adheres to high standards of ethical and corporate behaviour. - 6 Ensuring corporate accountability to the Members of the Company primarily through adopting an effective stakeholder communications strategy, encouraging effective participation at general meetings and, through the Chairman, providing a link between the Company and its members. - 7 Ensuring that the Company has appropriate risk management, internal control and regulatory compliance policies and procedures in place. - Monitoring Senior Management's performance and implementation of strategy. - 9 Appointment of the GMD/CEO, remunerating the GMD/CEO, formal reviews of the GMD/CEO's performance together with the annual remuneration, overseeing the development of the GMD/CEO and ensuring a general succession plan is in place for the GMD/CEO position. - 10 Appointment of Executive Directors, and Senior Managers on the recommendation of the Board Governance and Remuneration Committee. - 11 Delegating appropriate powers to the GMD/CEO, Group Executive Management and committees to ensure the effective day-today management of the business. - 12 Provide and approve the corporate remuneration framework and the remuneration levels of Senior Executives.
+- Approval of strategic plan, with annual updates, an annual operational plan and budget, and related corporate performance measures. - 2.
+Reviewing the progress and performance of the Company in meeting these plans and corporate objectives. - 3.
+In conjunction with management, taking account of changes in the business environment, their potential impact on the Company's strategies and operating environment and responding to these changes where necessary. - 4.
+Approving key company policies and working with management in establishing policies for strengthening the performance of the Company including ensuring that Management is proactively seeking to build the business through areas such as innovation, initiative, technology, new products and the development of its business capital. - 5.
+Ensuring that the Company adheres to high standards of ethical and corporate behaviour. - 6.
+Ensuring corporate accountability to the Members of the Company primarily through adopting an effective stakeholder communications strategy, encouraging effective participation at general meetings and, through the Chairman, providing a link between the Company and its members.

+- Ensuring that the Company has appropriate risk management, internal control and regulatory compliance policies and procedures in place. - Monitoring Senior Management's performance and implementation of strategy. - Appointment of the GMD/CEO, remunerating the GMD/CEO, formal reviews of the GMD/CEO's performance together with the annual remuneration, overseeing the development of the GMD/CEO and ensuring a general succession plan is in place for the GMD/CEO position. - Appointment of Executive Directors, and Senior Managers on the recommendation of the Board Governance and Remuneration Committee. - Delegating appropriate powers to the GMD/CEO, Group Executive Management and committees to ensure the effective dayto-day management of the business. - 12.
+Provide and approve the corporate remuneration framework and the remuneration levels of Senior Executives. - 13.
+Provide the structure of appropriate human resource systems to ensure the well-being and effective contribution of all employees. - Approval of the Quarterly and Annual statutory financial statements ensuring they are true and fair, and otherwise conform to law. - 15.
+Ensuring the Company's financial position is protected and can meet its debts and other obligations when they fall due. - Approval of major capital expenditure, major contracts, acquisitions an divestments after thorough preparation by the Group Executive Management.